2020-2021 season overview

 - For the Region as a whole, influenza activity has been at baseline level since the start of the season.

-- As of week 07/2021, for the European Region, influenza virus positivity in sentinel specimens remained below the epidemic threshold, which is set at 10%.
+For the European Region, influenza virus positivity in sentinel specimens remained below the epidemic threshold, which is set at 10%.